Qualitative properties for solutions to conformally invariant fourth order critical systems: Preliminaries

 \begin{remark} For the proof of Theorems~\ref{theorem1} and \ref{theorem2}, it is crucial to show that solutions to \eqref{oursystem} are weakly positive.
 We need to guarantee that nontrivial solutions to \eqref{oursystem} do not develop zeros in the domain.
 Namely, our strategy is to prove that the so-called {\it quotient function} $q_{ij}=u_i/u_j$ is constant for all $i,j\in I_+$.
-First, for the quotient to be well defined, it is necessary to the denominator to be strictly positive.
-It was observed by E. Hebey \cite[Remark~1.1]{MR2237439} that contrary to the case $p=1$, nonnegative solutions to some inhomogeneous elliptic coupled systems are not necessarily weakly positive, and thus not strongly positive as well. \end{remark}
+First, for the quotient to be well defined, the denominator must be strictly positive.
+Notice that contrary to the case $p=1$, nonnegative solutions to some inhomogeneous elliptic coupled systems are not necessarily weakly positive, and thus not strongly positive as well. \end{remark}

+When $\liminf_{|x|\rightarrow0}|\mathcal{U}(x)|=\infty$, we call $\mathcal{U}$ a {\it singular solution}.
+In this case, some components might develop a non-removable singularity at the origin.
+We will divide singular solutions into two classes.
+Namely, a solution to \eqref{oursystem} is called {\it fully-singular}, if the origin is a {\it non-removable singularity} for all component solution $u_i$.
+Otherwise, we say that $\mathcal{U}$ is {\it semi-singular}.
+More precisely, we present the following definitions.